ELSST – European Language Social Science Thesaurus

 ELSST is used for data discovery within CESSDA and facilitates access to data resources across Europe, independent of domain, resource, language or vocabulary.

-The thesaurus covers the core social science disciplines: politics, sociology, economics, education, law, crime, demography, health, employment, information and communication technology and, increasingly, environmental science.
+The thesaurus covers the core social science disciplines: politics, sociology, economics, education, law, crime, demography, health, employment, information and communication technology, and environmental science.

 ELSST was originally based on the monolingual thesaurus, Humanities and Social Science Electronic Thesaurus (HASSET), of the UK Data Archive at the University of Essex.
 The thesauri remain closely related.

-The latest version of ELSST was released in June 2020 and became available under the terms of the CC-BY-SA licence on the current CESSDA ELSST platform in November 2020.
-The previous version dates from September 2019.
-ELSST is available as a SKOS-XL concept scheme.
+The latest version of ELSST was released in September 2022 and became available under the terms of the CC-BY-SA licence on the current CESSDA ELSST platform in November 2020.
+The previous version dates from September 2021.
+ELSST is available as a SKOS concept scheme.